r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 `--end-group`), with a price in performance.
 This feature has not been needed yet in the experimental toolchain.

-Symbols exported from object files tend to be unique, and they mostly are in the experimental toolchain.
-It should therefore be possible to come up with a tool that could well advice on the list and order of libraries to link.
+Symbols exported from object files and actually missing at linking time tend to be unique, and they mostly are in the experimental toolchain.
+Exceptions include inlined C++ functions (but then they are not missing at linking time), alternative implementations (e.g.  parallel, serial OpenBLAS, reference BLAS), runtime library wrappers (but they are not missing at linking time).
+Still, it should be possible to come up with a tool that could well advice on the list and order of libraries to link.
 Possibly with heuristics to resolve some edge cases.

 Traditionally, this is done in Unix using `lorder` script and `tsort`.
 `lorder` generates a list of dependencies between static libraries,